-2007-08: Still in Severstal’s system, Maxim Trunev appeared with Severstal-2 Cherepovets of the Rus-3 league this season.
-In 36 games he tallied 28 goals and 60 points
+2007-08: Maxim Trunev skated in the Severstal Cerepovets’s system.
+He appeared with Severstal-2 Cherepovets men’s team of the Rus-3 league.
+In 36 games he tallied 28 goals and 60 points.
+He was selected by Montreal in the fifth round (138th overall) in the 2008 NHL Draft.

 2008-09: Trunev completed his first full season with the KHL’s Severstal Cherepovets franchise and had a limited impact with the club.
 In 34 games, he accounted for four goals and added one assist.